gesucca/writings/README.md

 # Writings

 Miscellaneous writings of mine.
 If you are lucky, you will find a more detailed readme into the subfolder of your interest.

 This repo has no license.
 You can look around and "inspire" yourself as much as you please, but...

-# EVERYTHING HERE IS MINE.
+# EVERYTHING HERE IS MINE

 Got it?